Why Orthodoxy? — My Confession of Faith:

 I am in love.
 The object of my affection, or rather, my devotion, is not a person per se, though it is very much alive.
-It has been alive for 2,000 years, persisting through seemingly insurmountable odds, and in that time it spread from the eastern shores of the Mediterranean north and east, ultimately to the shores of Japan, Alaska and California.
-Now it is very much established and thriving here in the United States.
+It has been alive for 2,000 years, persisting through seemingly insurmountable odds, and in that time it spread from the eastern shores of the Mediterranean north and east, ultimately reaching the shores of Japan, Virginia, Alaska and California.
+Now it is very much established and thriving here in the United States and across North America.
 What is this thing that has become such a defining part of my life?
 I have fallen in love with the Orthodox Church.

 It is difficult for me to render into words an account of the transformation that this awakening has wrought in all areas of my life.
 I feel myself to be at last truly satisfied, spiritually and emotionally.
 I feel enriched beyond description after years of an ever-present void.
 From the depths of my heart I sense that I am now a more fulfilled Christian, and above all I know that I am a more inspired human being.
 Sadly in this increasingly secular society, many people my age do not seem to want or desire such inspiration.
 For the college student who craves a deeper inspiration that goes beyond a routine weekly church hour, for anyone who wants to enter into a new level of spiritual life, I urge him or her to consider Orthodoxy.
-It has awakened in me a kind of spiritual consciousness that I never imagined I would experience, a kind of spiritual inspiration that very few of my non-Orthodox friends have today.
+It has awakened in me a kind of spiritual consciousness that I never imagined I would experience, a kind of spiritual inspiration that has proven to be my life’s greatest blessing.
 For this awakening, I am, and will always be, forever grateful.

 At one point during the summer, I showed what I had initially written to Metropolitan Jonah, who frequently presided over liturgies at his Cathedral.
 He seemed astonished, and took the piece, which I had titled Why Orthodoxy, and said he was looking forward to reading it.
 Having seen him lead the parish in prayer week after week as the Liturgy was offered, the faithful gathered around their bishop just as the faithful did in the early Church, I had come to see what an extraordinarily kind pastor and person he was, and so his wisdom and pastoral guidance during my catechism meant so much to me.